-6.15.2 Disabling TPM certificate protection
+4.15.2 Disabling TPM private key protection

-To disable TPM protection when you install a certificate on an SNS firewall from the SMC server, the FWADMIN FW TPM DISABLED environment variable needs to be modified:
+To disable TPM protection when you install an identity on an SNS firewall from the SMC server, the FWADMIN_FW_TPM_DISABLED environment variable must be modified:

-- 1. Log on to the SMC server via the console port or in SSH. - 2.
+- 1. Log in to the SMC server in SSH or via the console port. - 2.
 In the file /data/config/fwadmin-env.conf.local, change the value of the environment variable: FWADMIN_FW_TPM_DISABLED=true - 3.
 Restart the server with the command nrestart fwadmin-server

-6.15.3 Enabling TPM protection on existing certificates
+4.15.3 Enabling TPM protection on existing private keys

-To enable TPM protection on a certificate that has already been installed on a firewall, run the following SNS CLI script from the Scripts/SNS CLI scripts menu:
+To enable TPM protection on a private key that has already been installed on a firewall, run the following SNS CLI script from the Scripts/SNS CLI scripts menu: